rajkumardusad/IP-Tracer/README.md

 * `ip-tracer -m` to track your own ip address.

-* `ip-tracer -t target-ip` to track other's ip address for example `ip-tracer -t 127.0.0.1`
+* `ip-tracer -t target-ip` to track other people's ip address, for example `ip-tracer -t 127.0.0.1`

 * `ip-tracer` for more information.